 Well, I hate to break it to you, but he was wrong.
 He didn’t actually know kung-fu.
-Like, he knew kung fu, but he didn’t actually know kung fu, he only thought he knew kung-fu: meaning, he understood kung fu mechanistically, at a cognitive level, he knew how to punch and kick.
+He only thought he knew kung-fu: Meaning, he understood kung fu mechanistically, on a cognitive level he knew how to punch and kick.

 As I was saying: Just like Neo thought he knew Kung-fu (which we’ve established he kinda didn’t) there are things in the world you think you know that you don’t actually know but are convinced that you do (but you don’t).

 And this conflict between what you think you know, but don’t actually know, and what’s actually true, can lead you to make bad decisions.
 This error in thinking is known as a cognitive trap.

 A cognitive trap is when we make an error in our thinking.
 Like how you totally believed Neo when he told you he knew Kung Fu, then I came and blew your mind and now you’re probably upset.
 Yeah, uh, sorry about that.
 Here, have a cookie.

 The fitness space is one big ol’ orgy of cognitive traps that causes you to make bad judgements, believe some really wacky bullshit, and do things that may hinder your progress.
 Here are 10 ways your brain fucks with your fitness goals.

 1. The Athlete Body Delusion

 The Athlete Body Delusion happens when we confuse a genetic disposition with results – put another way, we assume the ‘athlete’ (you can replace athlete with cover model, movie actor, Instagram influencer, etc.) look the way they do because of the training programme they used rather than in spite of it.